Meg Ryan

 Meg Ryan and Russell Crowe

-Her relationship with Crowe didn’t work out; he wasn’t planning to tie himself down with marital ties and suggested to Meg that they remain friends.
-After that, Ryan was single for ten years, although she was continually linked to co-stars in rumored romances.
+Her relationship with Crowe didn't work out; he wasn't ready to settle down and suggested to Meg that they remain friends.
+After that, Ryan stayed single for ten years, though she was constantly linked to co-stars in tabloid rumors.

 Meg Ryan On Her Divorce: I Didn't Leave My Marriage For Russell Crowe The Oprah Winfrey Show

-In 2006, there was an addition to her family: the actress adopted a Chinese girl, whom she named Daisy True, and devoted herself to raising her.
+In 2006, her family grew: the actress adopted a Chinese girl, naming her Daisy True and devoting herself to raising her.

 The actress adopted a girl from China